“Never Work Again” Seminar – Days 3 & 4 Review and Conclusion

 a) At the fundamental level, NWA gave the impression that it was going to teach actual passive income strategies we could immediately apply in our lives/work/businesses.
 According to Tatt, that was how they pitched the NWA during MMI, and that was why he signed up.
 Based on reading the workshop brochure myself, I got the same impression as well, especially from points #A-#C. However, it turned out to be a pitch fest with barely any real content.

 As I mentioned in Day 2 Review, NWA can be useful to people who (A) are open to different methods and tactics to achieve financial freedom, (B) are willing to put in real hard work and effort to create their passive income streams via the specific methods/tactics introduced speaker, and (C) are willing to spend more money to sign up for the respective programs (and bear in mind that it’s a grey area as to whether these programs will deliver on what’s promised, or will simply be fluff or worse still, further upsell you to more programs without giving any significant value).

 However if you already know what you want to do and you want to learn how to create passive income streams around what you are doing, you will get pretty much nothing from NWA.

 However, the general impression driven throughout NWA was that you can just sign up for the course (Google Adsense, Forex, Trading, Tax Liens, Mobile Apps, etc.), spend a few weeks learning the skill, and in no time you will be earning large amounts of passive income.
-In my Day 2 Review, I wrote in detail on how passive income does not come overnight — heck, I run a passive income business and course myself and I take great care that none of my participants walk away with such a thought.
+In my Day 2 Review, I wrote in detail on how passive income does not come overnight (heck, I personally run a passive income business myself).
 True passive income requires hard work, proper strategies, proper planning, and deliberate action taking.

 #3) Barely any content